drvinceknight/cfm/docs/meetings/08/index.rst

     - The class timetable and weekly schedule for this Semester is available
       here: https://vknight.org/cfm/
-    - This coming week, we will have class on Tuesday at 0900 am (feel free to bring breakfast).
-This week we will be covering this chapter https://vknight.org/pfm/building-tools/01-variables-conditionals-loops/introduction/main.html.
+    - This week we have class at 1600 (via Zoom) and we will be covering this chapter https://vknight.org/pfm/building-tools/01-variables-conditionals-loops/introduction/main.html.
     - This Semester your assessment is a group exercise.
 I am letting you self select groups (groups of 4) but will assist anyone unable to find a group.
-      We will discuss this more on Tuesday.
+      We will discuss this more today in class.

-    Important: My wife and I are expecting our second child any day now, so at some point over the next couple of weeks I will not be around (for a week).
+    I am about to send you your draft individual coursework feedback.
-    Your weekly tutorial will still take place (with the usual expectations that you work through the weekly content and use the tutorial to ask questions) and we have sufficient time in the schedule to catch up.
+    **Important** This will come from `vincent.knight@gmail.com` and the subject will be `DO NOTE REPLY - Coursework mark and feedback`.
+Note that I consider this first feedback I send you to be a *draft*.
+As it is automatically marked it is not unlikely that a mistake has crept in.
+Feel free to get in touch with me if anything is unclear in the feedback.

     Please get in touch if I can assist with anything, Vince